Kaysims/Grip-Club/README.md

     The images used within the Grip Club website have caused points to drop across both desktop and mobile sites with the lighthouse tests.
 As this website is for educational purposes, I am going to keep the images the same.
 However in the future, with more experience or if this site were to go live, I would address these.

 ## Wave tool testing
 [Wave tool](https://wave.webaim.org/) was used to test the Grip Club site further.
-Wave checked for any errors in the code and also that the colour contrast used in the site was accessible.
-No errors have been found.
+Wave checked for any code errors and that the colour contrast used in the site was accessible.
+No errors were found.
 * ### Wave tool results for the About Us page :
   * The results show two contrast errors with the h1 and p in the hero section.
 I am not concerned with this as the contrast has passed other contrast tests and has met the WCAG 2.1 AA and AAA guidelines.